DanielMSussman/simpleJuliaTreesitterTools.nvim/README.md

 It makes a best-effort attempt to parse your code and check that modules, types, constants, and functions adhere to your preferred case conventions.
 It's smart enough -- since treesitter doesn't give us semantic information -- to identify all type definitions first, which helps it avoid incorrectly flagging constructors as function-naming violations.
+So far this all works reasonably well, although there are of course cases that are out of scope for purely syntactic analysis.

 ### Features